evklein/Ghostly/README.md

 Story
 =====

 Henry the Ghost has a big problem.
 He, unlike his Ghost pals, cannot go through walls!
-Instead, he must carefully navigate through the walls without hitting them to ensure that he gets to where he needs to go.
+Instead, he must carefully navigate through gaps in the walls without hitting them to ensure that he gets to where he needs to go.
 Help Henry get to his destination without hitting the slime walls!

 Modules & Directories
 ====